rick-r/marriage-figaro-norway/captions.md

 'Susanna' starà qui
 finché torniamo.

-    See you when we get back, "Susanna"!
+    See you when
+    we get back,
-    [? not needed]
+    "Susanna"!